waagsociety/air_quality_sensor_kit/MUV Kit/Sensors/README.md

 - Temperature Range: -20~50°C
 - Physical Size: 71mm*70mm*23mm

-The dust sensor doesn't need any support pcb, the cable you get with the sensor can be used to plug the device to the main sensors board, see hardware XXX.
+The dust sensor doesn't need any support pcb, the cable you get with the sensor can be used to plug the device to the main sensors board, see [Hardware](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Hardware).

 ## Temp/Hum/Pressure sensor
 To measure temperature and humidity, the kit include the [BME280 sensor](https://www.bosch-sensortec.com/bst/products/all_products/bme280).